stanleyjzheng/IOhackHackathon2020/README.md

 ```
 ### Get API Key (optional)

-If you would like to use the live demonstration, first get a Google Maps API key https://developers.google.com/places/web-service/get-api-key.
+If you would like to use the live demonstration, first get a [Google Maps API key](https://developers.google.com/places/web-service/get-api-key).
 Next, paste it into `APIKey` in `onlinetest.py`.
 Finally, verify you have enabled Places API under Google's API Marketplace.

 onlinetest.py calls Google Places API in order to search locations, which is a paid service with a limited trial.